 There are two stages to registration.
 First, you need a Unique Taxpayer Reference (UTR), which is sent to you in the post.
 You use your UTR to register for HMRC Online Services.

-Secondly, HMRC will send you a PIN number to access Online Services where you can file your Self Assessment.
-This arduous process should become simpler when HMRC rolls out online tax accounts, but for now, you’re reliant on Royal Mail and HMRC to get registered quickly.
+Secondly, HMRC will send you a PIN number in the post to access Online Services where you can file your Self Assessment.
+This arduous process should become simpler when HMRC rolls out online tax accounts, but for now, you’re reliant on Royal Mail and HMRC to get registered.

 Although you may choose to file your Self Assessment early, your tax bill still isn’t actually due until January 31st.
 If you file in July, then, you’ll have a full six months to budget for any tax you owe.
 Conversely, if you file in January but find you don’t have enough money to actually pay your taxes, you’ll be in line for one of HMRC’s famous on-the-spot £100 fines.
 Ouch.